Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 This has not been detailed yet but the solution could contain:

 - User can set up URL webhook that would receive all or a filtered list of events.
+A new component will send events to the different subscribers.
 - User can set up a notification SMS number to get a notification about events.
 - There can be a mobile app that can listen to push notifcations.